 What Contracts Do You Need For An Online Coaching Business?

-You’ll need a different contract for each way you work with people online or each product you offer.
+You’ll need a different coaching contract template for each way you work with people online or each product you offer.
 Even though contracts are all unique depending on the service/product offered, all contracts should be:

 - Clear and easy to read